cshawshank/bot-tutorial-nodejs/README.md

 ## Deploy to Heroku:

-Be sure to log into heroku, using your heroku credentials, then click the link below.
+For a quick deploy to Heroku, click the link below.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)